jacob1407/onboarding-service-api/README.md

 ### How It Works

-1. **Employee Setup**: New employees are added to the system with their role and organization
+1. **Employee Setup**: New employees are added to the system with their role
 2. **Onboarding Initiation**: Admins start the onboarding process for an employee
 3. **Application Discovery**: The system identifies all applications required for the employee's role
 4. **Request Distribution**: Automated emails are sent to application contacts requesting access provisioning